 While there were many deaths in the year 2016, as of the beginning of December there were no major classic movie stars on the list (I define classic as pre-1970) - however, there were a great many television stars.
 But as is usually the case, December brought with it the death of not one but two beloved stars: Carrie Fisher, best known for her role as Princess Leia in the Star Wars films, and one day later, her mother Debbie Reynolds.

-Because of the caliber of Debbie Reynolds, I will be writing a separate post remembering her career and how I discovered her.
-Below however, are the other stars we lost this year from both film and television:
+Below are the other stars we lost this year from both film and television:

 Jan.
 13 - Brian Bedford: Known mostly as the voice of Disney's Robin Hood (1973).
 Also appeared in Grand Prix (1966).

 Feb.
 28 - George Kennedy: Started out with lots of guest rolls on television programs as the "bad guy."
 Notable films include Charade (1963), Hush...Hush, Sweet Charlotte (1964), In Harm's Way (1965), The Sons of Katie Elder (1965), The Dirty Dozen (1967), Cool Hand Luke (1967), and Cahill U.S. Marshall (1973).

 Mar.
 6 - Nancy Reagan (Nancy Davis): Starred in Hellcats of the Navy (1957) alongside Ronald Reagan - and married him.